kign/c4wa/etc/doc/language.md

 printf("A = %d, B = %lx, C = %.6f, D = %s\n", A, B, C, D);
 ```

-In this case, there are 5 _actual_ arguments, but imported function will still be called with two arguments:
+In this case, there are 5 _actual_ arguments, but imported function will still be called with _two_ arguments:

 1-st argument `format`: memory address to read format string from
 (just like in C, any array, including string, is passed as memory address of its first element);<br>
 2-nd argument `offset`: memory address to read the read of arguments from.

 To acquire actual values `A`, `B`,`C` and `D`, implementation will then need to gain access to liner memory
-and read arguments at following locations:
+and read arguments at the following memory locations:

 Variable `A` at address `offset` (actual 32-bit value of `A` is converted to 64–bit);<br>
 Variable `B` at address `offset + 8`;<br>
 Variable `C` at address `offset + 16`;
-String `D` is a string to be read from a location which value (32-bit converted to 64) stored at address `offset + 24`.
+String `D` is a string to be read from a location which value (32-bit converted to 64) is stored at address `offset + 24`.

 When passing arguments, all integer values are converted to `long`, and all float values to `double`.